rladies/rladiesguide/content/organization/events/online/index.en.md

 participants that it starts at 6pm. **Please be punctual so that the Host is there to manage the meetup before others show up.**

-:warning: You can claim the Host role after you joined the meeting by clicking on participants and then on "claim host" in the right-hand corner.
+:warning: You can [claim the Host](#how-to-claim-host-controls-using-the-host-key) role after you joined the meeting by clicking on participants and then on "claim host" in the right-hand corner.
 You will need to enter the host key which you'll get from \#online\_meetups channel on the R-Ladies Organizer Slack.

 :wave: **Please remember to _end_ the meeting, not just _leave_ the meeting** so that the next organizer can access the room for their meetup.

+:jigsaw: In short, you will need **two** passwords in order to start your meeting on the right foot.

+1. **Password** to get into the scheduled zoom booking (sent via e-mail and embedded in zoom link)
+2. **Host key** to [claim host](#how-to-claim-host-controls-using-the-host-key) once you are in the zoom room (found in the \#online_meetups
+Slack channel.

 {{% notice warning %}}
 Do not forget to remind attendees of the code of conduct at the beginning of the event.